maladzenkau/image2rtsp/README.md

 ## image2rtsp
 This project enables the conversion of a selected ROS2 topic of type `sensor_msgs::msg::Image` into an `RTSP` stream, with an anticipated delay of approximately 30-50ms.
 The generated stream can be utilized for various purposes such as remote control, object detection tasks, monitoring, and more.
 Please note that the migration process is ongoing, and therefore, the complete functionality of the original package is not yet available.

-The development is being carried out on Ubuntu 20.04 with ROS2 Foxy.
+The development is being carried out on Ubuntu 20.04 with ROS2 Foxy, also tested on Ubuntu 22.04 with ROS2 Humble.

-You are reading now the README for a **default** ROS2 Foxy package.
-If you want to use this package written as a ROS2 Foxy component, checkout `ros2_component_foxy` branch.
+You are reading now the README for a **default** ROS2 package.
+If you want to use this package written as a ROS2 component, checkout `ros2_component` branch.
 ## Dependencies
-- ROS2 foxy
+- ROS2 Foxy/Humble

 - gstreamer libs:
 ```bash